 Your day starts early with a visit to the Mahabodhi temple and other sites in this location.
 There are other Buddhist temples in the vicinity set up by Bhutanese, Vietnamese and Japanese, each with their own distinctive architectural styles.
 There is also a bazaar from where you can buy replicas of Buddha statues and other things like prayer wheels and books.
 The cave temples in the vicinity are also interesting and you must take time to visit them before returning to your hotel for the night.

 Next day morning your group sets out for Rajgir where Buddha preached for years and helped bring people towards a better way of life.
-The next stop is Nalanda, site of one of the world’s oldest universities with many interesting excavations to keep you enthralled at what was the greatest centre of learning.
+The next stop is Nalanda, site of one of the world’s oldest universities with many interesting excavations to keep you enthralled at what was the greatest center of learning.
 Then you proceed to Patna for an overnight stay.

 Today you will travel by road to Lumbini in Nepal, the Birthplace of the Lord.
 Pilgrims are taken to the sanctorum where he was born and this is followed by a visit to the Maya Devi temple, the Japan Peace stupa and Chinese temple.
 After that it is time to board the coach for your onward trip to Sravasti where you check into your room for an overnight stay.

-Sravasti is the place where the Buddha spent 24 years in the Netvana Vihar and the place is full of Buddhist relics, monasteries and temples.
+Sravasti is the place where the Buddha spent 24 years in the Netvanta Vihar and the place is full of Buddhist relics, monasteries and temples.
 The Buddha is credited with performing miracles in Sravasti.
 You also visit Mahet and Sahet.
 After that it is time to leave for Lucknow by boarding your coach and then board the Train that will take you to Delhi as you slumber blissfully, knowing you have undertaken one of the most important pilgrimages in your life.

-Day 11 Delhi
+Day 11 :Delhi

 You arrive in Delhi where your pilgrimage tour ends and you can then return to your home.

-Travelling by train in India is an experience and when you undertake an extended pilgrimage it allows plenty of time to rest and relax even when you are on the move.
+Traveling by train in India is an experience and when you undertake an extended pilgrimage it allows plenty of time to rest and relax even when you are on the move.
 A thoughtful Buddhist pilgrimage operator will include everything in a schedule that is not too hurried and gives you opportunities to explore each place in full and take back happy memories.